xayanide/file-folder-loader/README.md

 # file-folder-loader
-A simple utility for iterating over folders and files and importing modules from those files.
-An abstraction over for-loops approach of loading files and folders.
+A simple (lowkey over-engineered) utility that wraps around `fsPromise.readdir` for iterating over folders and files and importing modules from those files.
+An abstraction over for-loops approach of loading files and folders' paths.
 Syntactic sugar for iterating and loading folders and files.
+All functions return a Promise.

 ## Installation